grnhse/greenhouse-api-docs/source/includes/audit-log/_introduction.md

 ## Authentication
 Audit log uses bearer authorization over HTTPS with a valid access token.
 You’ll need a Harvest API key to generate an access token, returned through the Harvest endpoint [POST: Authenticate audit log](#post-authenticate-audit-log).
 Use the access token as your bearer to authenticate audit log API requests.

-Note: Harvest API uses basic auth where the username is a (valid Harvest API key with permission to authenticate audit log)[].
-Unauthenticated requests will return an <code>HTTP 401</code> response.

 ### The authenticate audit log object
 The authenticate audit log object returns an access token that is valid for 24 hours, which can be used to authenticate your requests to [the events object](#the-events-object).